 a.
 Fire Protection Criteria.
 The Plan area lies within an area considered a Very High Fire Hazard Severity Zone ("VHFHSZ"), as designated by the Los Angeles County Fire Department ("LACoFD") and California Department of Forestry and Fire Protection ("CAL FIRE").
 The VHFHSZ designation does not indicate that an area is not safe for development.
 Fire hazard designations are based on topography, vegetation, and weather, amongst other factors.
 The Plan area shall meet applicable code requirements for building in these higher fire hazard areas.
 Where required, new buildings/ structures within the Plan area shall be constructed using fire resistant features and shall meet applicable code requirements for building in these higher fire hazard areas.
-The requirements include using the most current construction methods intended to mitigate wildfire exposure, required by LACoFD, as well as complying with the wildfire protection building construction requirements, within the established limits by law, contained in the applicable California Building Standards Code and Los Angeles County Codes, including, but not limited to, the following: LA County Building Code, Chapter 7A, [SFM] Materials and Construction Methods for Exterior Wildfire Exposure, LA County Residential Code, Section R337, Materials and Construction Methods for Exterior Wildfire Exposure, LA County Referenced b.
+The requirements include using the most current construction methods intended to mitigate wildfire exposure, required by LACoFD, as well as complying with the wildfire protection building construction requirements, within the established limits by law, contained in the applicable California Building Standards Code and Los Angeles County Codes, including, but not limited to, the following: LA County Building Code, Chapter 7A, [SFM] Materials and Construction Methods for Exterior Wildfire Exposure, LA County Residential Code.
+Section R337, Materials and Construction Methods for Exterior Wildfire Exposure, LA County Referenced Standards Code, Chapter 12-7A, Materials and Construction Methods for Exterior Wildfire Exposure, and Los Angeles County and California Fire Codes, Chapter 49, as applicable.

+b.
 Fuel Modification.
 All landscaping within the Plan area shall be maintained in accordance with Chapter 8.36 - Hazardous Brush Clearance, of the SMMC, and the current Fuel Modification Guidelines from the Los Angeles County Fire Department, provided in Appendix 4A, Fuel Modification by Zone.
 To reduce the chance of building loss or damage from a wildfire, buildings/structures within the Specific Plan should maintain 100 feet of Defensible Space from each side and from the front and rear of the structure, but not beyond the property line as required under the Public Resources Code (PRC) 4291.
 Current CalFire guidelines are provided in Appendix 4B, CalFire Defensible Space and Hardening.